-A BOL form is especially key for international trade shipments, as it provides all the critical details for exporters to conveniently process the shipment through different countries.
+A bill of lading form is especially key for international trade shipments, as it provides all the critical details for exporters to conveniently process the shipment through different countries.

 Fair warning : get this document wrong and you may face delays in shipment or even payment.

-What to look for in a typical bill of lading form
+What to look for in a typical bill of lading template

 Do you have a shipment to book?
 Then, check out our free template.
 In this bill of lading pdf, you will see the following details, which need to be entered by the shipper:

-- Name and official address of the receiver and the shipper: These details should be legible and easy to locate on the bill of lading form.
+- Name and official address of the receiver and the shipper: These details should be legible and easy to locate on the bill of lading template.

-- Purchase orders details or special reference numbers: Unique identifiers such as PRO number and BOL number will help shippers confirm whether to release the goods for pickup, while the consignee knows whether to accept it at delivery.
+- Purchase orders details or special reference numbers: Unique identifiers such as PRO number and bill of lading number will help shippers confirm whether to release the goods for pickup, while the consignee knows whether to accept it at delivery.